 What is a tetanus titer?

-Who gets a tetanus titer test?
+Why is a tetanus titer important?

 What type of specimen will I submit?

 Do I need to fast to take this test?

 How long does it take to get test results?

 Accesa Labs does not provide medical advice, diagnosis or treatment.
 All users should consult with a medical provider for specific health concerns.